94devsol/clipboard2/README.md

 **A smart way to manage your clipboard**

-A solution for clipboard hassels.
+A solution for clipboard hassles.

 #### How to run.